dojo/docs/dijit/ColorPalette.rst

 Return Values
 =============

 As with all dijit widgets, the selected value can be obtained through the widget *attr("value")* function.
-The return type is an instance of `dojo.Color <dojo/_base/Color>`_.
+The return type is an instance of :ref:`dojo.Color <dojo/_base/Color>`.

 ========
 Examples